The holidays are upon us, and many of us are preparing to celebrate with family gatherings that include all our favorite seasonal foods.

 How Does Dental Bonding Work?

-Bonding requires special skill and attention to detail, and Dr. Follette starts the process by carefully mixing several shades of composite resin to match your natural tooth color as possible.
-Next, she carefully and expertly shapes and bonds the material to your tooth.
+Bonding requires special skill and attention to detail, our cosmetic dentist starts the process by carefully mixing several shades of composite resin to match your natural tooth color as possible.
+Next, he carefully and expertly shapes and bonds the material to your tooth.
 Since the repair blends so well with your smile, we can use it to fill in a small chip or cover entire surface of a discolored tooth.

 A Beautiful Smile is Closer than You Think